AndyYuen/simple-argo-example/README.md

 # 1. A Simple Argo CD Example
 ![Work In Progress](images/sprite-work-in-progress.gif "Work In Progress")

+Argo CD is a declarative continuous delivery tool for Kubernetes.
+It delivers version controlled resources such as application definitions, configurations and target states from a Git repository.

 ## 1.1 [Ten Advantages Of Using ArgoCD With Kubernetes](https://successive.cloud/10-advantages-argocd-with-kubernetes/)
 The linked article explained the advantages of using Argo CD nicely.
 I've summarised them below for your convenience:
 1. Single Source Of Truth